home - Electricity

 Elegant earth tones

-While you can paint or apply Venetian plaster in almost any color, it seems most authentic when it contains soft earthy tones such as brown, bronze, beige, gold, taupe, or dark green.
-These colors closely resemble the shades found in natural stone.
+While you can paint or apply Venetian plaster in almost any color, it appears most authentic when it contains soft earthy tones such as brown, bronze, beige, gold, taupe, or dark green.
+These colors are very reminiscent of the shades found in natural stone.

 Advice

 Choose a coordinated kitchen color that matches one of the shade options.
-For example, choose light green accessories or soft gray-green accent colors if your Venetian walls are reminiscent of green marble.
+For example, opt for light green accessories or soft gray-green accent colors if your Venetian walls are reminiscent of green marble.

 Choose a taupe or beige accent color if your plaster looks like brown stone.
-The earthy tones in Venetian plaster also look attractive when combined with stainless steel appliances, natural wood.
+The earthy tones in Venetian stucco also look attractive when combined with appliances from of stainless steel, natural wood.

 Lighter shades of gray can be used almost everywhere - cabinets, fittings, flooring, appliances, tiles, lamps, accessories.
 The mix of earthy Venetian walls and gray accent colors is contemporary, edgy, often with a slightly masculine vibe.